 Other communities may have fewer standalone libraries of code, but this tends to mean they have either:

-- larger dependencies, eg Java
+- larger dependencies - for example, Java

-Managing risks in third party code
+Managing risks in third-party code

-When you include third party code in your application you’re potentially including known or unknown vulnerabilities.
+When you include third-party code in your application you’re potentially including known or unknown vulnerabilities.

 How you respond to this risk will depend on the risk appetite of your service.
-If your appetite is moderate to high, you can run tests to find identify problems.
+If your appetite is moderate to high, you can run tests to identify problems.
 If it is low, you may need to do a code review.